mail2shashi11/Hand-Tracking-Canvas/README.md

 All gestures are detected using real-time hand landmarks — no buttons required!

-🧠 How the Project Works (Simplified)
+🧠 How the Project Works

 1.OpenCV captures the webcam feed frame-by-frame.